The Stem Laboratory

 My first graders loved this activity!
 To play, I gathered my students on the carpet and reviewed the greater than, less than and equal to symbols, reminding them that it helps to think of the greater than and less than signs as hungry alligators that want to eat the biggest number.

-I showed my students the manipulative mat and the recording sheet and worked through an example.
+I showed my students the manipulative mat and the record sheet and worked through an example.

 I placed the first cookie in the stack on the box marked “1st Number” and the second cookie on the right covering the box labeled “2nd Number”.